 - Identifying children with SEND and monitoring their progress, providing regular reports and updates

-- Coordinating the additional support that is required by pupils and liaising with parents and teachers involved with them to support individual learning plans
+- Coordinating the additional support that's required by pupils and liaising with parents and teachers involved with them to support individual learning plans

 - Supporting and training teachers in developing and fulfilling effective behavioural management techniques in the classroom